Roger L. Worthington, Ph.D.

 Branden's dissertation titled, “Identity Negotiation Among Black Administrators at a PWI” interrogated the duality of being Black and holding positions of leadership in spaces where these identities are minoritized and undervalued.
 His dissertation was awarded the 2021 Dr. Marcia Clarke-Yapi Award for innovatively addressing equity issues in higher education.
 Branden’s scholarship also contributes to the lack of representative identities in diversity leadership.
 In 2019, he co-authored a chapter titled, Leadership for Equity-Minded Data Use Toward Racial Equity in Higher Education, which provides recommendations for leaders who seek to build capacities for anti-racists responses.
 As a scholar-practitioner, Branden focuses on identifying pathways for equity, access, and inclusion of diverse identities.
 His work strategically promotes and advocates for racial mental health support and well-being in the academic and workplace setting.
 Branden’s areas of expertise and consultation experience include: assessing needs for inclusive student support; increasing diverse student success; implementing multicultural leadership development; and structuring equity-minded decision making practices for institutional and organizational policy leaders.

-Di-Tu is a current Ph.D. student in the Student Affairs Program in the Department of Counseling, Higher Education, and Special Education.
+Di-Tu Dissassa (she/her/hers) is a doctoral candidate at the University of Maryland - College Park where she is studying Student Affairs in the Department of Counseling, Higher Education, and Special Education.

-Di-Tu currently works as a Graduate Assistant in the Center for Diversity and Inclusion in Higher Education (CDIHE) and her research interest are hate crimes/bias incidents on college campuses and diversity in STEM.
+Di-Tu currently works as a Project Coordinator in the Center for Diversity and Inclusion in Higher Education (CDIHE) and her research interest surrounds staff of color perceptions of campus racial climate, the educational experiences of Black women, multiethnic & second-generation immigrant student identity development, children of a refugee parent(s) and their experiences in the U.S. educational system, and diversity and inclusion initiatives in STEM.
 Di-Tu is committed to her goals of lifelong learning and helping spread the importance of intercultural development of students to create global change.

 Graduate Assistant | pronouns: he/him/his